WeLoopTeam/WeLoop-Android/README.md

 ```
 In order to invoke WeLoop you have two options.

 1. You provide the user identity.
-Simply provide your project key, and identity the current user by calling `identifyUser`.
+Simply provide your project key, and identity the current user by calling `authenticateUser`.

 Kotlin:
 ```kotlin